haberdashPI/vscode-master-key/notes.md

 Idea: each modifier to state gets queue up, and is executed one by one in a channel each change to state is represented by a promise

+NOTE: actually we can't use the idea below at all; state should be entirely managd by the queue and changes to it should be short calls that make simple changes (and ideally figure out how to ensure these are atomic) so state isn't passed around functionally, it's managed globally via e.g. `setState` (maybe renamed to `updateState`) and perhaps some read method as well; the only thing we pass around in the wrapper is the command history setup

 wrapStateful has to help with this carefully: it is called within async chains, they only initiate queued change in the outer step, and they resolve the promise chain in the outer layer